ConfederacyOfGaia/Gaia/the-heroic-spirit.md

 ##### Two-Weapon Fighting

 When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

+#### Heroic Guidance

+You learn to call upon the tactical wisdom of your patron.
+Starting at 1st level, as a bonus action on your turn, you can give yourself advantage on all weapon attack rolls and spell attack rolls until the end of the current turn.

+You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses of it when you finish a long rest.

 #### Astonishing Leadership